ibm-cloud-docs/AnalyticsEngine/best-practices.md

 Although you should use {{site.data.keyword.cos_full_notm}} as your primary storage for all data files and job binaries, you might want to create and store some temporary data or files on the cluster itself.
 If you need to do that, you can store this data under the `/home/wce/clsadmin` directory on any of the nodes of the cluster.
 Note that you have about 20 GB capacity under `/home` across all the three management nodes.
 However, you should not use more than 80% of this total capacity so as to not disrupt the normal functioning on the cluster.
 You should avoid saving data under the `/tmp` directory because this space is used as the scratch directory for job execution.

-Note that any data stored on the cluster is not persistent outside the cluster lifecycle.
+Data stored on the cluster is not persistent outside the cluster lifecycle.
 If the cluster is deleted, the data will be expunged too.
 So make sure you backup any important data you store on the cluster.
+{: note}

 ## Configure the cluster for log monitoring and troubleshooting
 {: #configure-log-monitoring}